The Boots Desk

 Timberland Courmayeur Valley Waterproof Chelsea Boot

 The pick for cold-rain cities — waterproof leather plus 200g PrimaLoft insulation for temperatures in the 20s and 30s Fahrenheit.
-Chunkier silhouette than the other picks but legitimately useful for winter.
-Rubber lug outsole has strong wet-traction.
+Chunkier silhouette than the other picks but built for winter use.
+Rubber lug outsole supports the wet-traction case.
 Not for warm-weather wear; the insulation is not removable.
-Runs a half-size large.
+Confirm sizing notes before ordering.

 Best for